goncaloneves/likescounter/readme.txt

 5. Likes Counter for Wordpress with formatting.

 == Changelog ==

+= 1.3 =
+* Add dot in short separator when likes are inferior to 10 000 likes.
+* Fixed short separator to work only when likes are superior to 1000.

 = 1.2 =
 * Add short number separator (K for thousand, M for million and B for billion).